mainakm7/ai_chatbot/README.md

 ### Configuration

-1. Create a `secrets.json` file in the root directory of the project.
+1. Create a `secrets.json` file in the root directory outside the project directory (ai_chatbot).
 2. Add your OpenAI API key to the `secrets.json` file:

     ```json